tencentyun/intlcloud-documents/yehe_doc/微服务和Serverless/无服务器云函数/开发指南/云函数状态码_intl_en.md

 <tr>
 <td>400<br>InvalidParameterValue</td>
 <td>The request event passed in by the event execution function is not of the JSON type.</td>
-<td>Please make modifications as instructed in <a href="https://intl.cloud.tencent.com/document/product/583/17234">Introduction</a> and <a href="https://cloud.tencent.com/document/product/583/58400">InvokeFunction</a> and try again.</td>
+<td>Please make modifications as instructed in <a href="https://intl.cloud.tencent.com/document/product/583/17234">Introduction</a> and <a href="https://intl.cloud.tencent.com/document/product/583/41408">InvokeFunction</a> and try again.</td>
 </tr>

 <tr>
 <td>401<br>InvalidCredentials</td>
 <td>The verification fails.</td>
 <td>Your account does not have the permission to manipulate this function.
-Please make modifications as instructed in the authorization description in <a href="https://intl.cloud.tencent.com/document/product/583/18014">Permission Management Overview</a> and try again.</td>
+Please make modifications as instructed in the authorization description in <a href="https://intl.cloud.tencent.com/document/product/583/18014" >Permission Management Overview</a> and try again.</td>
 </tr>

 <tr>